-The Matariki Humanities Network, also referred to as Arts and Humanities Research for the World, aims to build networking capacity – by connecting both directors of humanities divisions/centres and research librarians with a humanities focus – and to reaffirm the key role that the humanities play at the heart of MNU institutions.
+The Matariki Humanities Network, a collaboratively-managed network within Matariki, aims to build networking capacity – by connecting both directors of Humanities divisions/centres and Research Librarians with a Humanities focus – and to reaffirm the key role that the humanities play at the heart of MNU institutions.

 - 2014, Otago: Medieval/Early Modern

 At the 2018 colloquium, colleagues evaluated the series and put forward a proposal for a new series of forums; where academics and librarians would merge streams and work together on a range of themes relating to the application of Humanities within wider society; starting with an event at UWA in December 2019 focusing on Digital Humanities.